 Estranged Students

 UHI is committed to providing all our students with a positive experience whilst they are studying with us and to offering the support and opportunities that help them fulfil their potential.
-As an institution we have signed the Stand Alone Pledge, which commits us to supporting students studying without the support or approval of a family network.
+As an institution - with the sad closure of the charity Stand Alone (who for 15 years advocated for the needs of estranged students in higher education) - we signed the Stand Alone Legacy Pledge, which shows our continued commitment to supporting students studying without a family network.

 You may find that you don’t think you need any support at first but if things change and you find you are struggling with your studies then you should not hesitate to go along to your local support services team who will be able to help you with a range of issues.